joffrey-bion/checkstyle-config/README.md

-# checkstyle-config
+# Checkstyle Config

-A checkstyle configuration to be used in multiple projects
+A checkstyle configuration to be used in multiple projects.